 Online entertainment has reached a new high all over the globe thanks to the presence of streaming portals like Netflix.
 All it needs is a few clicks and taps to watch your favorite movie or TV series.
 Adding to that, Netflix is available over all the major platforms like Windows, Android, iOS, etc. With user-friendly features, Netflix always guarantees non-stop entertainment for the viewers.
 However, sometimes viewers face this Netflix freezing issue on their devices.
 Out-of-nowhere, Netflix just stays still until you restart the app or close it.
 Sometimes they have to reboot their devices as well.

 In this guide, I will explain how to fix the problem when Netflix is freezing on your Windows PC.
 Yes, this guide is specifically for Windows OS users.
-It is definitely frustrating when you are all set to binge-watch your favorite TV series but technical snag keeps bothering you.
+It is definitely frustrating when you are all set to binge-watch your favorite TV series but a technical snag keeps bothering you.
 If you happen to face this issue, then make sure not to miss this guide.